It’s been an interesting few months since I began leasing Alydar.

 I saw that look in his eye, the one that tells me he was going to bolt.

 I took a firm hold on his lead rope and said, “Let’s go see what is going ON in that corner”.

-Both of us? he said,
+Both of us?

 “OF COURSE.
 I ain’t afraid of no ghosts.
 Let’s GO.”

 So I marched, shoulders squared, straight to the corner.
 I was determined to kill that HEM.
 Alydar, normally the horse who you have to keep from pulling ahead of you, stayed well behind me.
 I felt him beginning to lag, and gave him a quick little tug on the slack lead rope, and walked faster towards the corner.
 I walked right to the wall, where he looked over it, trembling, but still…he was there.

 I stood and dared the HEM to come out and kick my ass.
 Come on, HEM, show your ugly warty snout.

 The HEM stayed hidden.
 The coward decided the two of us were too mean for it.